iml-it/appmonitor/docs/30_PHP-client/60_Plugins/20_Checks/cert.md

 ... then set it back to *false* to make a test for expiration only.

 It returns OK if

 - ssl connect is successful
-- valid-to date expires in more than 30 days (or given limit)
+- certificate is valid more than 30 days (or given "warning" limit)

-You get a warning if it expires soon.
+You get a warning if it expires soon:

+- "Expires soon." - certificate expires in less than 21 days (or given "warning" limit)
+- "Expires very soon!" - certificate expires very soon in less than 5 days (or given "critcal" limit)

+Even with reaching critical date the application status is "warning" because the application is still functional.

 You get an error, if

 - it is not a ssl target
+- ssl connect fails
 - certificate is expired
-- ssl connect fails

 ## Examples ##